 * De Wereld Redden.
 Met P2P naar een post-kapitalische samenleving.
 Michel Bauwens en Jean Lievens.
 Houtekiet / Oikos, 2013

-Status: this book achieved its third printing in a very short time in the Flanders ; we're looking for an english and other language publishers.
+Status: This book achieved its third printing in a very short time in the Flanders (Flemish) region.
 French translation is already secured.

 English presentation and summary:

-Our present society is based on the absurd idea that material resources are abundant and immaterial ideas are scarce.
-We behave as if the planet is infinite and exploit the earth in a way that endangers survival of the human species.
-On the other hand, we are building artificial walls around human knowledge to prevent and impede sharing as much as possible.
+Our present-day society is based upon the absurd notion that material resources are abundant and immaterial ideas scarce.
+We behave as if the planet were infinite, and exploit the earth in ways that endanger the survival of the human species.
+On the other hand, we build artificial walls around human knowledge to impede and prevent and sharing as much as possible.

-The peer-to-peer model of Wikipedia (knowledge), Linux (software) and Wikipspeed (design), inspired by open source, wants to turn this logic on its head.
-According to Michel Bauwens, the sharing economy, P2P-networks, open source, crowd sourcing, fablabs, micro-factories, hackerspaces, the makers’ movement, urban agriculture… all new phenomena forming patterns that lead us towards a postcapitalist society, in which the market will be subsumed to the logic of the commons.
+The peer-to-peer model, inspired by the open source movement and used by Wikipedia (knowledge), Linux (software) and Wikispeed (design), wants to turn this logic on its head.
+According to Michel Bauwens, P2P-networks, open source, crowd sourcing, fablabs, micro-factories, hackerspaces, the maker movement, the sharing economy, and urban agriculture (among others) are all new phenomena forming patterns that lead us towards a post-capitalist society, one in which the market will be subsumed to the logic of the commons.

-Just as feudalism developed within the womb of the Roman slave society and capitalism developed within feudalism, we are witnessing the embryo of a new form of society within capitalism.
-In order to save the world, we need a relocalisation of production and an extension of global cooperation in the field of knowledge, code and design."
+Just as feudalism developed within the womb of the Roman slave society and capitalism then developed within feudalism, we are now witnessing the embryo of a new form of society gestating within capitalism.
+In order to save the world, we need a re-localisation of production and an extension of global cooperation in the fields of knowledge, code and design.